Registration has closed

 - Lindsay Daugherty, Senior Policy Researcher, RAND Corporation

 - Nikki Edgecombe, Senior Research Scholar, Community College Research Center

-- Kayla Elliot, Director for Higher Education Policy, The Education Trust
+- Kayla Elliott, Director for Higher Education Policy, The Education Trust

 - Frank Swanzy Essien, Jr., Strategy Officer for Research, Lumina Foundation